 SUSE Manager Configuration - Bootstrapdialog, uncheck the

 Bootstrap using Saltcheckbox if you are installing a traditional client.
 For Salt clients, leave it checked.
-Use default settings and click the Update button.Using SSL

-A template bootstrap script is generated and stored on the server in the
+The bootstrap script is generated and stored on the server in the

-EXAMPLE.COMwith the host name of your server:
+example.comwith the host name of your SUSE Manager Server:

 You can copy and modify the template bootstrap script you created to customize it.
 A minimal requirement when modifying a bootstrap script for use with SUSE Manager is the inclusion of an activation key.
-Most packages are signed with GPG, so you will also need to have trusted GPG keys on your system to install them.
+Most packages are signed with GPG, so you also need to have trusted GPG keys on your system to install them.